 What is a carer’s assessment?
 A carer’s assessment is for adult carers of adults (over 18 years) who are disabled, ill, suffering from depression or an anxiety disorder or are elderly.
 It is an opportunity to discuss with the local council what support or services you need.
 The assessment will look at how caring affects your life, including for example, physical, mental and emotional needs, and whether you are able or willing to carry on caring or need support or help.

-Carers organizations provide valuable practical help, information and support.
-These are some of the things that they will have information on what you can do as a carer.
+Carers organisations provide valuable practical help, information and support.
+These are some of the things that they will have information on what you can do as a carer:

 - They provide support groups or information programmes